rodherz/telenav-build/documentation/developing.md

 Telenav Open Source projects are published on [Github](https://www.github.com/) and use Git for source control.

-### Git Flow Branching
+### The Git Flow Branching Model

-All Telenav Open Source repositories adhere to the standard [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) branching model.
+Although Telenav Open Source projects do not use git flow, they adhere to the [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) branching model.
 This model specifies the following branch naming convention:

 | Git Flow Branch     | Purpose               |